shyam77git/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 # Objective

-Have a determistic approach for Interface link bring-up sequence for all interfaces types/speed i.e. below sequence to be followed:
+Have a determistic approach for Interface link bring-up sequence for all interfaces types i.e. below sequence to be followed:
   1. Initialize and enable NPU Tx and Rx path
   2. For system with 'External' PHY: Initialize and enable PHY Tx and Rx on both line and host sides; ensure host side link is up
   3. Then only perform optics data path initialization/activation/Tx enable (for CMIS complaint optical modules) and Tx enable (for SFF complaint optical modules)